Satchmo.com - New Orleans Music

 JANUARY 02

-1973 Blues piano player and vocalist Speckled Red (born Rufus Perryman in Monroe, LA) passed away in St. Louis, MO in 1973 at age 80
+1973 Blues piano player and vocalist Speckled Red (born Rufus Perryman in Monroe, LA) passed away in St. Louis, Missouri on January 2, 1973 at age 80.

-1986 Multi-talented jazz prodigy Troy Andrews (aka Trombone Shorty) was born in New Orleans in 1986
+1986 Multi-talented music prodigy Troy Andrews (aka Trombone Shorty) was born in New Orleans in 1986.

 2002 R&B saxophonist Robert "Catman" Caffrey passed away in New Orleans in 2002 at age 75; Caffrey played with Roy Brown, Guitar Slim, Earl King and Huey "Piano" Smith, among others; he was also a member of the Dew Drop Inn house band in the 1950's.